Broadway station (LIRR): Station layout

 The station has two high-level elevated side platforms, each ten cars long.
 There is a pedestrian underpass by the station building at 164th Street, in addition to an overpass at 167th Street, just east of the station.
 Additionally, there is an underpass for Northern Boulevard that contains a sidewalk.
 The station house contains a waiting room, an LED display, and restrooms.
 The building's hours are weekdays between 5:00 AM and 2:00 PM.
 Ticket machines are located on the outside of the station house on platform A and are Full Service and Daily versions.
 Free parking is available on the side of platform A on both sides of the station house; there are 2 accessible spots and reserved spots for ticket purchasing.

 On the platform, LED lights and displays are present with a Public Address (PA) system.
 Tactile platform edge strips are also present which meet the Americans with Disabilities Act (ADA).
 There are also waiting shelters with seating and heating as well as benches.
 Trash cans are present throughout the station and Safety signs in addition to station name signs.
-There are also "Mind The Gap" warnings painted on the platform that marks approximately where the door stops when the train is stopped.
+There are also "Mind The Gap" warnings painted on the platform that mark approximately where the door stops when the train is stopped.